Ambikass/M2-EmbSys/Project/5_Report/README.md

 ## Arduino UNO

 * The Arduino/Genuino Uno microcontroller board is based on the ATmega328P microcontroller.
 There are 14 digital input/output pins (six of which can be used as PWM outputs), six analogue inputs, a 16 MHz quartz crystal, a USB connection, a power jack, an ICSP header, and a reset button on the board.
-* In this project an arduino uno is used to interface all the periferals.
+* In this project an arduino uno is used to interface all the peripherals.

 ## Ultrasonic sensor

 * An ultrasonic sensor is a piece of electronic equipment that produces ultrasonic sound waves and converts the reflected sound into an electrical signal in order to detect the distance between a target item and the sensor.
-* In this project an ultrasonic sensor is used to sense the object .
+* In this project an ultrasonic sensor is used to sense the object.

 ## Servo motor